UK ETA Simplified

 Why is the UK launching a digital electronic travel authorisation?

-Currently, the UK government does not have the means to accurately count the number of individuals who enter and leave the country.
-According to the Home Secretary, this will help create a more secure and ‘fully digital’ border.
+Before the UK ETA, the UK government did not have the means to accurately count the number of individuals who enter and leave the country.
+According to the Home Secretary, the UK ETA will help create a more secure and ‘fully digital’ border.

-Once the UK ETA has been implemented, visitors who want to enter the country without a visa or immigration status would have to apply for an ETA (electronic Travel Authorisation).
+Once the UK ETA has been implemented, visitors who want to enter the country without a visa or immigration status would have to apply for an ETA.

 When will the UK ETA be launched?